autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.numerical.convert_to_text
 Whether to convert numerical data to text.
-If true, no numerical models would be used.
+If True, no numerical models e.g., `"numerical_mlp"` and `"numerical_transformer"`, would be used.

 ```
 # default used by AutoMM